 - Is the vision of Christ a self-motivating generator for me?

 - Is my life filled with faith stories?

 Let us ensure we are not isolated leaders.
 Let’s take people with us so we can be better together.
 Let’s support and follow as Jesus would want us to follow.
-Whether it is leadership in the church or in business, let us lead the way and show the world leadership that reflects the magnificence of God’s character!
+Whether it is a leadership team in the church or in business, let us lead the way and show the world the kind of leadership that reflects the magnificence of God’s character!